adamkurth/reborn_dev/doc/source/beams.rst

     :math:`\hat{k}_0` : The incident beam direction.

-Code in the bornagain package does not in general assume a particular beam direction, but the :class:`Beam <bornagain.source.Beam>` class does set the default to :math:`\hat{k}_0 = (0, 0, 1)` which we might call the :math:`\hat{z}` direction.
-Note that virtually all concievable coordinate systems have been used by at least one popular diffraction analysis package, which is why bornagain focuses on vectorized math that removes all assumptions of the beam direction.
+Code in the reborn package does not in general assume a particular beam direction, but the :class:`Beam <reborn.source.Beam>` class does set the default to :math:`\hat{k}_0 = (0, 0, 1)` which we might call the :math:`\hat{z}` direction.
+Note that virtually all concievable coordinate systems have been used by at least one popular diffraction analysis package, which is why reborn focuses on vectorized math that removes all assumptions of the beam direction.
 There is, however, one place where a beam direction is presently assumed: the diffraction viewer interfaces presently assume the :math:`\hat{k}_0 = (0, 0, 1)` beam direction (but this will be more flexible in the future).